-Acquisitions - Additional Contingent Purchase Consideration
+Additional Contingent Purchase Consideration

-As part of the agreement to acquire a subsidiary by the ETG in fiscal 2007, we may have been obligated to pay additional purchase consideration of up to 73 million Canadian dollars in aggregate, which translates to approximately \$74 million U.S. dollars based on the April 30, 2012 exchange rate, should the subsidiary meet certain earnings objectives through June 2012.
-Based on the current level of earnings during the measurement period, the Company does not expect to pay any additional purchase consideration.
+As part of the agreement to acquire a subsidiary by the ETG in fiscal 2007, we may have been obligated to pay additional purchase consideration of up to 73 million Canadian dollars in aggregate, which translates to approximately \$71 million U.S. dollars based on the June 30, 2012 exchange rate, had the subsidiary met certain earnings objectives through June 2012.
+Based on the subsidiary's actual earnings through the measurement period, no additional purchase consideration will be paid.